-Effective December 31, 2009, the Company may make discretionary profit sharing contributions (the "2009 Discretionary Profit Sharing Contribution Program") should it elect to do so, in any given year.
-See Note 8, "Subsequent Events."
-Under the 2009 Discretionary Profit Sharing Contribution Program, the Company will determine each year whether to make such a discretionary profit sharing contribution and, if so, to what extent profit sharing contributions would be made (including no contributions at all) and credited at each quarter for the given Plan year.
-Under the 2009 Discretionary Profit Sharing Contribution Program, during any given year, profit sharing contributions remain at the Company's discretion and can be discontinued at any point during the year.
-For Company contributions under the 2009 Discretionary Profit Sharing Contribution Program, eligible compensation is defined as base salary, overtime, shift differential, bonus (to the extent that bonus does not exceed 50% of base salary) and any other incentive compensation.
+Effective December 31, 2009, the Company may make discretionary profit-sharing contributions (the "2009 Discretionary Profit-Sharing Contribution Program") should it elect to do so, in any given year.
+Under the 2009 Discretionary Profit-Sharing Contribution Program, the Company will determine each year whether to make such a discretionary profit sharing contribution and, if so, to what extent profit-sharing contributions would be made (including no contributions at all) and credited at each quarter for the given Plan year.
+Under the 2009 Discretionary Profit-Sharing Contribution Program, during any given year, profit sharing-contributions remain at the Company's discretion and can be discontinued at any point during the year.
+For Company contributions under the 2009 Discretionary Profit-Sharing Contribution Program, eligible compensation is defined as base salary, overtime, shift differential, bonus (to the extent that bonus does not exceed 50% of base salary) and any other incentive compensation.
+Under the 2009 Discretionary Profit-Sharing Contribution Program, profit-sharing contributions, if any, are invested in the Plan in accordance with each Plan participant's instructions.